Alternative Fall & Spring Break Trips

 The Simpson Justice Seekers are an active presence on campus educating themselves and their peers about the many injustices in our world.
 Through discussion, service, and reflection, the group takes time to learn about issues like immigration, poverty, sex trafficking, world hunger, and many others.
 The Justice Seekers are also actively raising awareness through different forms of advocacy regard each topic that we discuss.

-The last weekend of October is spent at Drake University’s Stadium learning and experiencing what it is like to be homeless.
+In mid-November Simpson students will be at Drake University’s Stadium learning and experiencing what it is like to be homeless.
 Simpson students use boxes to create a shelter for themselves for the night.
 Rain or shine, students are in solidarity with people who are homeless for one night.
 For more information, you can check out Reggie’s Sleepout website (http://www.reggiessleepout.org/)